mitchlloyd/podcast-press/README.md

 Podcast Press
 =============

 You've mixed down your podcast, but you're not done.
-This library helps you automate all the busywork needed to take your audio from a shivering mp3 file to a awe-inspiring episode:
+This library automates all the busywork needed to take your audio from a shivering mp3 file to a awe-inspiring episode:

   * Rename the file according to your convention
   * Tag the file with id3 tags for iTunes and other audio players